DataOps Bundled Feature Flags

 Empty YAML files

-Previously, empty YAML files or empty lists in YAML files in your configuration cause compile errors.
+Previously, empty YAML files or empty lists in YAML files in your configuration caused compile errors.

 With the feature flag activated, the Snowflake Object Lifecycle Engine (SOLE) handles empty lists and null values identically.